amsszhao/Multi-d_inviscid_Saint-Venant_eqs/time-evolution solvers/flapping fronts/README.md

 With periodic y-boundary condition, the width of the channel is set to be 0.36.
 Wave fronts start to flap after a while.
 The flapping waves are persistent and do not become chaotic.

+#### roll_width_point19.py -> roll_width_point19.m

+With wall boundary condition, the width of the channel is set to be 0.19.
+Wave fronts start to flap after a while.
+The flapping waves are persistent and do not become chaotic.

 #### roll_width_point2.py -> roll_width_point2.m

 With wall boundary condition, the width of the channel is set to be 0.2.
 Wave fronts start to flap after a while.
 The flapping waves are also unstable, transitioning to chaotic flow at the end.